 In addition to the energy savings aspects of PACE AI, its cloud based functions (PACE + PACE Cloud) and portal gives you 24/7 access to fault monitoring, trending, energy reporting, cloud based diagnostics and fault detection at levels previously available to only the largest of enterprises!

 90+ studies show 20%-30%+ efficiency savings – example at right: 10-month California Energy Commission independent submetered study, 18%-24% kWh reductions with maintained setpoints, even with a modern building automation system in place; new PACE AI delivers 30%+.

 Additionally PACE AI has been used in national 100% on-bill-funding offering for Constellation Energy (NYSE: EXC).
 PACE AI can be combined with WiFi thermostats, VFDs, economizer controls, HVAC tuneups, and any building management system.

 What are some examples of savings on HVAC?

 What about savings on gas and oil-fired heating?

 What about commercial refrigeration?

-For a DOE study with partner Hitachi, on latest developments in HVACR energy and operational monitoring, a PACE installation was done on a university walk-in cooler and freezer unit.
+For a DOE study with one our technology partners, on latest developments in HVACR energy and operational monitoring, a PACE installation was done on a university walk-in cooler and freezer unit.
 Analysis showed 18% kWh savings for rapid payback, plus the added remote monitoring of temperatures and unit operations for much improved, cost-effective facilities maintenance and control.